Do you struggle with macro photography lighting?

 You’re not alone.

 Finding the perfect light for macro photography can be hard, but it doesn’t have to be.
-In this article, I’ll give you practical, specific instructions for working with light.
+In this article, I’ll give you practical, specific instructions for working with natural light in macro photography.
+You can go a long way with just this understanding of using natural lighting for macro photography, without having to resort to artificial light for illuminating your macro subjects.

-And by the time you finish, you’ll be a macro photography lighting master!
+And by the time you finish, you’ll master light as a macro photographer being able to use ambient light to your advantage!

-Let’s dive right in, starting with the two fundamental components of any lighting situation:
+Let’s dive right in, starting with the two fundamental components of macro lighting:

 The Two Key Features of Macro Photography Lighting